Tight A$: Reception

-AllMusic critic Stephen Thomas Erlewine describes "Tight A$" as a "forced, ham-fisted rocker."
-Author Tim Riley describes it as "dross."
-Du Noyer criticised it for having little to say, lacking energy and being an example of Lennon's ability for "knocking off songs to fulfil the album's quota."
-John Blaney also criticizes the song for having little to say, but acknowledges that the song's "jokey wordplay was a timely reminder of what Lennon was capable of."
-Chip Madinger and Mark Easter regard the fact that the song isn't "about something" to be refreshing, given Lennon's "political ranting and raving" in the period just before the song's release and praise the song as "a rockin' little tune."
-PopMatters describes the song as a "throwaway" but appreciates that it provides some "mindless fun."
-Lennon himself described the song as "a bit of a throwaway."
+AllMusic critic Stephen Thomas Erlewine describes "Tight A$" as a "forced, ham-fisted rocker".
+Author Tim Riley describes it as "dross".
+Du Noyer criticised it for having little to say, lacking energy and being an example of Lennon's ability for "knocking off songs to fulfil the album's quota".
+John Blaney also criticises the song for having little to say, but acknowledges that the song's "jokey wordplay was a timely reminder of what Lennon was capable of".
+Chip Madinger and Mark Easter regard the fact that the song isn't "about something" to be refreshing, given Lennon's "political ranting and raving" in the period just before the song's release and praise the song as "a rockin' little tune".
+PopMatters describes the song as a "throwaway" but appreciates that it provides some "mindless fun".
+Lennon himself described the song as "a bit of a throwaway".

-Robert Rodriguez, however, regards it as one of the "best unsung John" Lennon songs and "one of the highlights of Mind Games."
+Robert Rodriguez, however, regards it as one of the "best unsung John" Lennon songs and "one of the highlights of Mind Games".
 Rodriguez considers it a rocker of the sort that the Beatles used to play in their early days, sounding like an American song sung by an Englishman.
 Although Rodriguez agrees that the song isn't about much, it represents the type of writing Lennon had often done earlier in his career "when a string of words that scanned nicely was enough," and also praises the band's tight playing on the song.
-Johnny Rogan also praises the song as "one of the more interesting moments" of Mind Games, although acknowledging that it does not have the "greatest tune."
+Johnny Rogan also praises the song as "one of the more interesting moments" of Mind Games, although acknowledging that it does not have the "greatest tune".
 Keith Spore of The Milwaukee Sentinel called the song a "smashing serpentine rocker" which serves as a reminder of Lennon's past brilliance.
 Rolling Stone Magazine critic Stephen Holden regards "Tight A$" as one of the two highlights of Mind Games, along with the title track.
 Journalists Roy Carr and Tony Tyler also regard it as one of the best songs on Mind Games, saying it demonstrates the return of Lennon's "cockiness and irreverence," which they consider to possibly be his best qualities.